ray-project/ray/doc/source/serve/autoscaling-guide.md

 These guidelines are a great starting point.
 If you decide to further tune your autoscaling config for your application, see [Advanced Ray Serve Autoscaling](serve-advanced-autoscaling).

+(resnet-autoscaling-example)=
 ## Basic example

 We go through an example of a synchronous workload that runs ResNet50.
 The application code and its autoscaling configuration are shown below.
-(Alternatively, see the second tab for specifying the autoscaling config through a YAML file) `target_num_ongoing_requests_per_replica = 1` because the ResNet model runs synchronously, and the goal is to keep the latencies low.
+(Alternatively, see the second tab for specifying the autoscaling config through a YAML file.)
+We set `target_num_ongoing_requests_per_replica = 1` because the ResNet model runs synchronously, and the goal is to keep the latencies low.
 Note that the deployment starts with 0 replicas.

 ::::{tab-set}